wundahful/dataviscourse-exoplanet-explorer/docs/process_book.md

 - Filtering connected to OpenSpace software's camera frustum

 +++

+# Summary
+## Implementation Details
+The final iteration resulted in a slimmed down, more focused product.
+The spherical galactic map, centered on our solar system, is now shares the primary focus with the Vitruvian Planet chart.
+They are color coordinated and are linked together with brushing and selection highlighting: both hovering over and clicking a data point will activate a marker in each.

+I chose a 2D color scale for the Vitruvian chart that radiates from the center.
+Since data in displayed in relation to Earth/the Sun, the centeral data is most similar, and has been labeled green.
+As points diverge, they pass through yellow to indicate less Earthlike, and the greatest differences in values are filled red.
+Since "Earthlike" is a spectrum and not a classification, a gradation seemed like the best choice to help show trends.

+These colors were also linked to the galactic map, which gives a redundant position cue to go along with the hovering and selection.
+It also makes it possible to see if there are any interesting clusterings of potential Earthlike planets.
+As you interact with the map and cycle through the data accessible in the selectors above the chart, it's easy to see that many of the objects are rather similar.
+Indeed, there's quite a cluster of green in the Kepler Survey, but there are a surprising number scattered throughout the universe that we've confirmed meet some of the conditions.
+(Actually, both results should be expected: Kepler since it's the most most studied, and the noisy rest of the universe due to probability).

+The orbit comparison was removed to hone in on a presentation.
+Rather than spend too much real estate on the small context of orbit comparisons, a galactic map and the Vitruvian view are now front and center, while the heads up display information is still at the bottom.
+In the heads up display, the planet is compared to Earth, and its star compared to the sun.
+Name, size,  mass in relation to our analog system, orbit, and apparent temperature are all presented.
+The larger of the objects is fit to a column width, while the smaller will scale.
+The HUD updates interactively with hovering, and will store the last clicked dataset in non-active regions.
+The addition of this level of interactivity was very effective in creating a more engaging experience; the simple and quick feedback loop allows you to peruse the chart systematically or the map sporadically.

+## Design Choices & Challenges
+The biggest point from my critique, TA session, and all who saw the intermediate progress was that context was missing: the orbits were nice, but for exploration people were more interested in where things where and what the other physical relationships were.
+On to of that, there was a challenge of showing the extreme scales in a coherent way.
+I decided to nix the idea all together and focus on a more data driven approach and I think the project is better for it.

+Furthermore, the habitable zones have been left out of this implementation.
+It was trickier to derive from the data than I had anticipated, and I'll need to do more research to understand exactly which data is useful in the derivation.

+I'm please with the interactivity of the hovering functionality in lieu of animation.
+It likely would have been very distracting in this more informational context.

+I noticed late in the game that the API calls don't actually pull the entire data set, but merely the Kepler survey data.
+Since this discovery came late in the process and I hadn't been able to rectify it, I'm continuing to use my cached version of the full dataset in the deployment.
+It will need to be periodically updated, but its the most interesting dataset I've been able to aggregate.

+## Continuing Improvements
+The styling could still use some work.
+I thought it was important to have Earth look relatively proper, but doing so against the more illustrative and simple elements threw off the balance a bit.
+I'll need to be choosing a different visual style for future versions.

+I didn't get around to working on the camera frustum system.
+The hovering and brushing makes up for it a little, but an integrated Phase II is yet to come.

++++

+# Supplement

++++
 # Project Schedule
 ### Week 1: October 24 - October 30
 - Proposal